drBenway/pixi-vn-wiki/start/character.md

 ## Custom character

-It recommend creating your own class `Character` that extends `CharacterStoredClass` and "override" the interface `CharacterInterface` to add/edit/remove properties or methods.
+It is recommend creating your own class `Character` that extends `CharacterStoredClass` and "override" the interface `CharacterInterface` to add/edit/remove properties or methods.

-For example, you want to create a class `Character`, you must "override" the interface `CharacterInterface` to use your properties or methods. ( See the file `pixi-vn.d.ts` )
+For example, if you want to create a class `Character`, you must "override" the interface `CharacterInterface` to use your properties or methods. ( See the file `pixi-vn.d.ts` )

 Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`.
 (For more information on how to create a class in Typescript read [here](https://www.typescriptlang.org/docs/handbook/2/classes.html))